Melbourne Rebels: Foundation team

+Jarrod Saffy became the first Rebel to 'convert' from rugby league.
+The ARU was reluctant to allow the Rebels to sign rugby league players, due to a high number of converts returning to league.
+In the case of Saffy they made an exception, considering his selection in the Australian school boys, the Australian U21s and the Australian Sevens sides.

 The Rebels inaugural season kicked off on 18 February, with a Round One match against the Waratahs (NSW) at home, in front of over 24,000 people.
 The Rebels made four changes to the starting 15 to take on the Brumbies on 25 February, in front of over 14,000 people.
 Huxley moved to inside centre (number 12), allowing Mark Gerrard to make his debut at full back.
 Danny Cipriani and Nick Phipps also took their places in the run-on 15 for their first times.
 It was Cipriani who scored the first points for the Rebels, with a successful penalty kick in the 15th minute.
 Captain Stirling Mortlock scored the Rebels' first try with eight minutes to go, to put the team in front 22–19.
 Shortly after, Brumbies' winger Henry Speight scored a controversial try, off what appeared to be a clear forward pass, and the Brumbies were ahead 24–22.
 In the final minute of the game, the Brumbies gave away a penalty 37 metres out from the Rebels line, after some push and shove in a Brumbies scrum.
 Danny Cipriani slotted the penalty, handing Melbourne their debut Super Rugby win, 25 points to 24.

 The Rebels won their Round Six home-game against the Wellington Hurricanes, and their Round Seven clash against the Western Force.
 For Rounds 13 and 14 the Rebels travelled to South Africa for games against the Bulls and the Cheetahs.
 The Rebels lost 47–10 to the Bulls, yet Bulls coach Frans Ludeke expressed confidence that the Rebels could experience a rapid rise.